TREATMENT AT THE VET

 A veterinarian will get a stool sample from your dog, either one you collect and bring in or one collected right there at the clinic.
 After that, the vet will look at the stool sample under a microscope to inspect if adult worms or worm eggs are present.
 The earlier the worms become detected, the better the treatment results will be for your puppy!

 TOP 5 FAQ

 Treatment for heartworms is pretty expensive compared to curing any other parasitic worm.
 The costs are usually around $500 to $1000.
 However, the expenses depend on the veterinary bills, the size of your dog, and the severity of the infestation.

 Usual treatments for heartworms may include blood work for measuring the level of infection, x-rays, Immiticide, pain medication, sedatives, and antibiotics for killing the parasites.

 Is there a home remedy for tapeworms in dogs?

 According to Rita Hogan, a canine herbalist and co-founder of Farm Dog Naturals, you can eliminate Tapeworms with dried coconut.
-Hogan suggests to sprinkle the coconut onto food, about 1 tsp for small dogs, 2 tsp for medium-sized dogs, and 1 Tbsp for large dogs.
+Hogan suggests sprinkling the coconut onto food, about 1 tsp for small dogs, 2 tsp for medium-sized dogs, and 1 Tbsp for large dogs.

 Can lungworm be passed from dogs to humans?